ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-10-13-select-good-server-side-web-framework.md

 }
 ```

-This allows JS to display a user-friendly error message like “Spreadsheet is invalid: error at row 15, column C”.
+This allows JS to display a user-friendly error message like "Spreadsheet is invalid: error at row 15, column C".

-As an option, we can define an “expected exception” class for a framework to handle it in a special way:
+As an option, we can define an "expected exception" class for a framework to handle it in a special way:

 ```